tytydraco/yessleep/out/I_could_never_understand_why_I_couldnt_participate_in_video_time_when_I_was_eight_Until_I_met_The_Delaney_Family_Part_4.md

 I didn’t think Spencer could somehow embody anxiety and stress itself, and yet somehow he was managing it.
 I caught sweat glistening on his forehead.
 “Yep, I know,” he said through a wide smile.
 “Luna is just… curious.
 I’ve never had a girlfriend.”

-I folded my arms, enjoying the pretty glow in his eyes, which were mod-roll.
+I folded my arms, enjoying the pretty glow in his eyes, which were mid-roll.

 Every time I looked at him, I felt myself melt.
 It wasn’t just his smile that completely entranced me.
 It was everything about him; the stain on his blazer from the wine he’d spilled, and the red glow in his cheeks elevating uneven freckles.
 I had considered having “the talk” with him when I realized his brother and sister were slightly on the crazy side, clearly obsessed with their brother.